cyborguk/cyborguk.github.io/_posts/2020-06-09-my-favourite-video-games.md

 Collect all the eggs on each level while avoiding the storks.
-A great platformer with nice clear graphics, and good speed while the near-indestructable character Hen-Hunter Harry flies around the screen.
+A great platformer with nice clear graphics, and good speed while the near-indestructible character Hen-Hunter Harry flies around the screen.
 The game, which has echoes of Donkey Kong (but in my opinion, more enjoyable), was originally designed by a 16-year old boy for the ZX Spectrum, and made it onto many other platforms.
 The Spectrum version should